 - Voter registration rolls and the prospect of bad weather both point toward turnout not increasing over 2012 nearly as much as the current polling has it doing.

 - Ted Cruz will win the Iowa caucuses with 25-30% of support.
 Terry Branstad and his ethanol lobbyist son Eric will be crushed, and it will be glorious.

 - Donald Trump will substantially underperform his RCP polling average and finish in the low 20s.

 - “MarcoMentum” is not real enough to catch Trump, and Rubio finishes around 15-17%.

 - Ben Carson and Rand Paul finish neck-and-neck, with around 7-9% support.

-- Chris Christie relies upon his bromance with ethanol king Terry Branstad (who is the living, breathing embodiment of the Republican Party Establishment) to modestly outperform the other establishmentarians.
+- Chris Christie relies upon his bromance with ethanol king Terry Branstad (who is the living, breathing encapsulation of what it means in this country to be part of the much-dreaded Republican Establishment) to modestly outperform the other establishmentarians.

 - Carly Fiorina moves on to New Hampshire…I guess.